oneapi-src/oneAPI-samples/README.md

     source /path/to/inteloneapi/setvars.sh
     ```

+### Building the samples using Makefiles:

+> :warning: Makefiles have only been tested on Linux builds, not Windows.

+1. Create build files using CMake, specifying the DPC++ toolchain.
+For example:

+    ```sh
+    mkdir build && cd build
+    cmake -G "Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=../dpcpp_toolchain.cmake ..
+    ```

+    NOTE: If you do not have oneDPL installed, you can disable compilation of those tests with the option `NODPL`

+    ```sh
+    cmake -G Ninja -DNODPL=1 -DCMAKE_TOOLCHAIN_FILE=../dpcpp_toolchain.cmake ..
+    ```

+2. Build with the generated build files:

+    ```sh
+    make install -j8
+    ```

+### Building the samples using cmake:

-2. Create build files using CMake, specifying the DPC++ toolchain.
+1. Create build files using CMake, specifying the DPC++ toolchain.
 For example:

     ```sh
     mkdir build && cd build